 Most pregnant women can maintain good blood sugar levels with diet and exercise.
-If you're diagnosed, have a chat with your GP or obstetrician who can help you manage or reduce the risk of these complications by monitoring your blood sugar levels and other tell-tale symptoms.
+If you're diagnosed, have a chat with your GP or obstetrician so they can help you manage or reduce the risk of complications by monitoring your blood sugar levels and other tell-tale symptoms.

-The best way to keep the weight off?
+The best way to stay within your goal?
 Walking.
-Even if it's just a light 30 minute walk each day — it will make a bigger difference than you may realise.
+Even if it's just a light 30-minute walk each day — it will make a bigger difference than you may realise.

 Hormonal contraceptives for acne and hair growth

 Hormonal contraceptives can help you balance out the reproductive hormones (in particular, reducing androgens) in your body.
-This helps manage PCOS symptoms like acne and unwanted hair growth.
+This helps manage PCOS symptoms like acne and excessive hair growth.

-Hormonal contraceptives include the pill, patch, ring, the Depo Provera shot, implants (like Implanon) and hormonal IUD.
-Not all of them will be suitable for you, so you've got to discuss that with your Doctor so you find the right fit.
+Hormonal contraceptives include the pill, patch, ring, the Depo Provera shot, implants (like Implanon), and hormonal IUD.
+Not all of them will be suitable for you, so it's a good idea to chat with your doctor before you make your choice.

 Mental health awareness and professional help

 If you're getting into a tough headspace due to your PCOS symptoms, just know that you've got this.
 It's frustrating as hell, but it's also in your control .